warestack/cc/Class-2/lab2-part3.md

 ![vsc6](assets/vsc6.png)

-6. Go back to `app.js` and update the file by a) imporing the `movies` route and b) using it in the app.
+6. Go back to `app.js` and update the file by:

+a) imporing the `movies` route and

+b) using it in the app.

 ```js
 const express = require('express');